 - Take a brightening concealer and outline the brow, cleaning up any areas you may have smudged out.
 Doing this will also help to lift the brows nicely!

 Next up, complexion…

-1. Start by applying a sheer wash of coverage to the skin.
-Depending on you or your clients complexion use a fuller coverage if needed.
-The reason I suggest using something more sheer/light in coverage is because in contouring and highlighting we are adding more coverage with those products and we don’t want the look to become cakey and unflattering.
+Start by applying a sheer wash of coverage to the skin.
+Depending on you or your client’s complexion use fuller coverage if needed.
+The reason I suggest using something more sheer/light in coverage is that in contouring and highlighting we are adding more coverage with those products and we don’t want the look to become cakey and unflattering.

-2. Apply your contour and highlight.
-Here on Victoria I used a concealer that just about matched her skin tone but maybe a wee bit lighter.
-I applied it under the eyes in the triangle formation, between the brows up onto the center of the forehead, down the bridge of the nose, on the chin and cupids bow.
-Next I applied a liquid contour along the top of her forehead (which I will later blend into the hairline, carefully, as not to make her blonde hair look dirty), along the sides of her nose, along the hollows of her cheeks and cupids bow.
+Apply your contour and highlight.
+Here on Victoria, I used a concealer that just about matched her skin tone but maybe a wee bit lighter.
+I applied it under the eyes in the triangle formation, between the brows up onto the center of the forehead, down the bridge of the nose, on the chin, and cupid’s bow.
+Next, I applied a liquid contour along the top of her forehead (which I will later blend into the hairline, carefully, as not to make her blonde hair look dirty), along the sides of her nose, along the hollows of her cheeks, and cupids bow.

-4. Finish the look with bronzer (along the same areas you applied your contour to help accentuate the look), blush and illuminator!
+Finish the look with bronzer (along with the same areas you applied your contour to help accentuate the look), blush, and illuminator!

 Here is a look at the finished product!

 I finished the lips with super pale pink as not to draw away from the amazing brows and cheekbones!
 Keeping the eyes and lips simple will make the rest of the look pop even more.